Information Icon

 Absentee Ballot Process

-Absentee voting is available and no excuse is required.
-The last day to request an absentee ballot is 7 days before the election.
-You can return your absentee ballot request form through the mail or in person.
-Voted ballots must be postmarked by Election Day in order to be counted.
-You can sign up to track your absentee ballot on your Secretary of State website.
-Absentee ballots begin being counted on Election Day.
-Contact your local elections office for more information.
+Vote-by-mail (advance voting/absentee voting) is available in Kansas and no excuse is required.
+The last day to request an advance ballot is 7 days before the election.
+You can return your advance ballot request form through the mail or in person.

 To vote by mail, follow these instructions: